idmjky/kaiyi/content/publication/jiang-2023-fanzor/index.md

 ---
-title: "Programmable RNA-guided DNA endonucleases are widespread in eukaryotes and their viruses"
+title: "Programmable RNA-guided DNA endonucleases are widespread in eukaryotes and their viruses [Science Advances]"
 authors:
 - Kaiyi Jiang*
 - Justin Lim*